Women in cooperatives

 Women and children pick green beans at the Dodicha Vegetable Cooperative in Ethiopia.
 The beans will be sold to a local exporter, who will sell them to supermarkets in Europe.

-A cooperative ("co-op") is an autonomous association of persons who voluntarily cooperate for their mutual, social, economic, and cultural benefit through a mutually owned and democratically run enterprise.
-Cooperatives include non-profit community organizations and businesses that are owned and managed by the people who use their services (consumer cooperatives) or by the people who work there (worker cooperatives) and take on a variety of forms, ranging from officially registered cooperatives to loosely organized groups of neighbors, family, and kin networks.
-Cooperatives are based on values like self-help, democracy, equality, equity, and solidarity.
-These values, among other aspects of cooperatives, are particularly useful in empowering women through membership.
-In statements in advance of International Women's Day in early 2013, President of the International Cooperative Alliance, Dame Pauline Green, said, "Cooperative businesses have done so much to help women onto the ladder of economic activity.
-With that comes community respect, political legitimacy and influence."
-Cooperatives allow women who might have been isolated and working individually to band together and create economies of scale as well as increase their own bargaining power in the market.
+A cooperative ("co-op") is an autonomous, people-centred organization grounded in democratic governance and social equity that can serve as a vehicle for women's economic empowerment and inclusion.
+Cooperatives are based on 6 core values; self-help, democracy, equality, equity, and solidarity.
+The cooperative model includes non-profit community organizations and businesses that are owned and managed by the people who use their services, such as, consumer cooperatives or worker cooperatives.
+Co-ops can take on a variety of forms, ranging from officially registered cooperatives to loosely organized groups of neighbours, family, and kin networks.
+While cooperatives were early adopters in giving women equal voting and membership rights, recent efforts have shifted from focusing on numerical presence to ensuring women have influence over decision-making, finance, and strategic direction.

+Women participate in cooperatives across many sectors, including agriculture, care work, and craft and artisan production, allowing them to gain fairer wages, training, access to markets and financial services.
+Cooperatives and credit cooperatives are often described as a communal alternative or complement to microcredit, and federated models like Self-Employed Women's Association (SEWA), have helped women move from informal economy to the formal economy.
+More recent areas of activity include efforts to bridge the digital gender divide through platform cooperativism and low technology tools, and the role of women-led cooperatives in environmental sustainability and a just transition.

-However, despite the supposed democratic structure and the values and benefits shared by cooperative members, particularly women, due to gender norms and other instilled cultural practices, women suffer a disproportionately low representation in cooperative membership around the world.
-Representation of women through active membership (showing up to meetings and voting), as well as in leadership and managerial positions is even lower.
-Women's cooperatives, run by and composed entirely of women, may be structured in a way that makes it easier for women to participate.
+Despite cooperatives' democratic structures, gender norms and cultural practices contribute to women's disproportionately low representation in cooperative membership around the world, and lower still in leadership and management positions.
+Women also face barriers such as limited access to land, finance, and education.
+Since the 1990s, international bodies including the International Cooperative Alliance and the International Labour Organization have promoted gender equality in the cooperative moment.
+Women's cooperatives, run by and composed entirely of women, may be structured to make participation easier.

-Benefits of cooperatives to women
+Economic and social empowerment

 Rachel MacHenry argues that cooperatives have several common features that are particularly beneficial to women, including "ensuring a fair return on work, support for members, safe working conditions, availability of pooled or purchased raw materials, and access to viable markets."
 Furthermore, she says that they serve as a "crucial link" between Western markets and local kin-based structures in developing countries.
 In the same collection of essays, Brenda Rosebaum says that a cooperative can go beyond simply providing an income for the poor women members involved or stimulating the larger community in which it is located, cooperatives have "empowered" women, "enhanced their dignity, and greatly improved their quality of life."